Shanghai World Financial Center: Construction

 The tower's foundation stone was laid on 27 August 1997.
 In the late 1990s, the Pierre de Smet Building Corporation suffered a funding shortage caused by the 1997 Asian financial crisis, which halted the project after the foundations were completed.
-On 13 February 2003, the Mori Group increased the building's height to 492 m and 101 stories, from the initial plans for a 460 m, 94-stories building.
+On 13 February 2003, the Mori Group increased the building's height to 492 m and 101 stories, from the initial plans for a 460 m, 94-story building.
 The new building used the foundations of the original design, and construction work was resumed on 16 November 2003.

 A fire broke out in the incomplete SWFC on 14 August 2007.
 The fire was first noticed on the 40th floor, around 16:30 (GMT +8), and soon the smoke was clearly seen outside the building.
 By 17:45, the fire had been extinguished.
 The damage was reported to be slight, and nobody was injured in the accident.
 The cause of the fire remains unknown, but according to some sources the preliminary investigation suggested workers' electric weldings caused the fire.

 The building reached its full height of 492 m on 14 September 2007 after the installation of the final steel girder.
 The final cladding panels were installed in mid-June 2008, and elevator installation was finished in mid-July.
 The Shanghai World Financial Center was declared complete on 17 July 2008, and was officially opened on 28 August.
 On 30 August 2008, the tower's observation floors were opened to the public.

-The Shanghai World Financial Center compared with other Asian skyscrapers.
+The Shanghai World Financial Center compared with other skyscrapers.

 Since the completion of the adjacent Shanghai Tower in 2016, the World Financial Center observation deck was no longer the tallest in Shanghai and consequently saw decreasing visitor numbers.
 This situation was exacerbated by the COVID-19 pandemic, which in 2023 led to the deck's permanent closing.